fledge-iot/fledge-north-opcuaclient/docs/index.rst

         .. code-block:: JSON

             {
-                "sensor": {
+                "sinusoid": {
-                    "temperature": {
+                    "sinusoid": {
-                        "node": "ns=1;i=1013",
+                        "node": "ns=3;i=1017",
                         "type": "Float"
                     }
                 }
             }

-        - sensor is an asset name
+        - sinusoid is an asset name
-        - temperature is a datapoint name
+        - sinusoid is a datapoint name

       - **Source**: The source of the data to be sent, this may be the *readings* or *statistics* data.